 - Are You Smarter Than a 5th Grader?: A million-dollar quiz where a single player answers up to 11 questions from grade school textbooks, using Lifelines known as "Cheats" to gain answers from an appropriately aged classmate.

-- Deal or No Deal: While subverting many of the Millionaire clones by being a unique (well, at the time) game based more on luck and intuition instead of knowledge, it still managed to hit all of the non-quiz features (i.e. single player, big money, padding, dark and glitzy set, the soundtrack, etc.).
+- While Deal or No Deal subverted many of the Millionaire clones by being a unique (at the time, anyway) game based more on luck and intuition instead of knowledge, it still managed to hit all of the non-quiz features (i.e. single player, big money, padding, dark and glitzy set, the soundtrack, etc.).
 Deal ended up being so popular that it, and a Writers Guild of America strike, triggered a second renaissance of primetime game shows, many of which ended up meeting this trope), and helped establish a few newer cliches (including a noted dependency on contestants who are intensely energetic, and grinding the game to a halt to bring out family members and/or discuss the contestant's personal backstories).

 - Dont Forget the Lyrics: A carbon copy of Fifth Grader, using song lyrics as opposed to academia.

-- Duel: Millionaire meets World Series Of Poker.
+- Duel: Millionaire meets the World Series Of Poker.
 Players compete for a growing jackpot by defeating opponents in a multiple-choice quiz.
 The second season enhanced the comparison even further by awarding the jackpot to winners of five consecutive matches.
 Defeated champs who had won at least three matches had their winnings cut in half; otherwise, it was All or Nothing.

-- Downfall: Million-Dollar Joker's Wild 1990 (identify the subject of these sets of definitions) with a money ladder and the added risk of throwing additional prizes off the side of a building.
-No giant slot machine either.
+- Downfall: Answer categories of clues correctly to ascend a money ladder, with the added risk of throwing additional prizes off the side of a building.